 Key Facts of the 2011 CFP

-Reflecting the current financial status of the Fund, and the desire to quickly ensure that available funding was passed onto victims, the Board unanimously agreed to the establishment of the 2011 Small Grants Facility (SGF).
-The SGF aims to provide tangible support, through established channels, to victims of trafficking in persons.
-The design of the Small Grants Facility drew from lessons learned from a pilot project hosted under the auspices of UN.GIFT.
+Reflecting the current financial status of the Fund, and the desire to quickly ensure that available funding was passed onto victims, the Board unanimously agreed to the establishment of the 2011 Call for Proposals.
+The CFP aimed to provide tangible support, through established channels, to victims of trafficking in persons.
+The design drew from lessons learned from a pilot project hosted under the auspices of UN.GIFT.

-The 2011 Small Grants Facility accepted project proposals from eligible not-for-profit, non-governmental organizations (NGOs).
+The 2011 Call for Proposals accepted project proposals from eligible not-for-profit and non-governmental organizations (NGOs).
 NGOs were able to submit applications on behalf of a coalition (more than 4 organizations) or a consortium (minimum of 2 other organizations and a maximum of 4), but the NGO had to be the primary focal point, and agree to financial responsibility for the delivery of the grant.

 Applicants were permitted to request grants of up to USD 25,000 per year, for project proposals ranging between 6 and 36 months.
 All applications were required to be submitted in English.
-The Small Grants Facility 2011 was launched on 8 March 2011 and closed on 30 April 2011 at 24:00 CET.
+The 2011 Call for Proposals was launched on 8 March 2011 and closed on 30 April 2011 at 24:00 CET.

-The two thematic priorities of the 2011 SGF were:
+The two thematic priorities of the 2011 CFP were: